SahajBiyani/SXB200117_CS3341/Sprint04/Sprint04.md

 If the operator is AND, all query terms must be present in a page/article for it to be returned.
 If the operator is OR, any one of the query terms must be present in a page/article for it to be returned.
 If the NOT operator is present, you should remove any articles from the resultset that contain that word.

 ### Input File
-There will be two input files.
+There will be three input files.

 1) The corpus of documents.
 For an example of this input file, see small.xml in TestData folder.
 2) A query file with an integer on the first line representing the number of queries in the file.
+3) A list of stop words, all in lower case, delimited by a line break.

 Example Query: